ankidroid/Anki-Android/AnkiDroid-API.md

 }
 ```

-*Note: To add multiple notes you should use addNotes(), which is orders of magnitude faster than calling addNote() in a loop.*
+*Note: To add multiple notes you should use addNotes(), which can often be orders of magnitude faster than calling addNote() in a loop.*

 ### Permissions
 The API requires the permission `com.ichi2.anki.permission.READ_WRITE_DATABASE` which is defined by the main AnkiDroid app.
 This permission will automatically be merged into your manifest if you included the Gradle dependency above.
 In order to workaround [this Android limitation](https://code.google.com/p/android/issues/detail?id=25906) we use dynamic permission checking to only enforce permissions on Android M and above, or for certain high risk API calls.
 See the sample app and the API javadoc for more details on working with permissions.